A life changing experience

 Saturday 22 January 2011, 3 pm - 3.30 pm

 It was unclear in advance whether enough people would respond to my call to form a long queue together.
-What I wanted to organize was a long and alive line of people waiting to connect the heart of the museum with the world outside in the street.
+This was part of the work.
+What I wanted was to organize a long and alive line of people waiting, in order to connect the heart of the museum with the street outside.
 To make a political statement everyone would disappear in the city after half an hour.

-Many people answered the call and a long human line filled the corridors of the museum reaching far outside on the street.
-It was a successful experiment and strong statement in a highly individualized society like the Dutch that it is still possible to make a difference together.
+Many people answered the call and a long human line filled the corridors of the museum, reaching far outside on the street.

 If you wish to be informed on my future activities you can subscribe here to my newsletter.